DarshakVasoya/ML-Car-Dataset-LinearRegression/README.md

-<h1> Applying Linear Rgression Model on Car Dataset With getting with 96% accuracy</h1>
+<h1> Applying Linear Rgression Model on Car Dataset With getting 96% accuracy</h1>

 <h4>Here, I would like to discribe what tasks I have done to achieve the results.</h4>
 <p>1.
 Data Exploration </p>